jimlinntu/remote-unlock/README.md

 (Client side)
 * `ssh -i ~/.ssh/id_rsa <your host>`
-* `crypt-unlock`: this will prompt you to type your password for decrypting the disk.
+* `cryptroot-unlock`: this will prompt you to type your password for decrypting the disk.

 ## References
 * <https://unix.stackexchange.com/questions/411945/luks-ssh-unlock-strange-behaviour-invalid-authorized-keys-file>: The most useful one